Skip to content

 How?
 When?

-Let your utility suppliers know you are moving in advance.
+Let your utility suppliers know you’re moving home in advance.
 Then pass on final meter readings to them so they can close your account and send you a final bill.
 You’ll also need to take meter readings in your new home and contact the suppliers there to let them know you’ve moved in.
 If you’re not sure who supplies gas and electricity at your new address, the Energy Network Association can help.
 Let the utility providers at the address you’re leaving know about the move at least 48 hours in advance.
 On the day of your move, take meter readings and pass them on to your suppliers.
 Make sure you take meter readings at your new home on the day you move in.
 Contact the suppliers at your new address with these readings as soon as possible.

 Home insurance